Maine Vaccine Data: Current data for Maine's vaccine progress

 MAINE DAILY UPDATE COVID-19 VACCINATION DATA

-The state's pre-registration and appointment system is now live.
-Click here to pre-register.
+The state's appointment system is now live here.

-Note: Johnson & Johnson vaccination data is included in the "Final dose vaccinations" data because it's considered the only dose needed.
+Note: Johnson & Johnson vaccination data is included in the "Final dose" data because it's considered the only dose needed.

 Daily Coronavirus Updates: Daily Maine coronavirus updates on case data, deaths, outbreaks, and more